project-gemmi/gemmi/docs/headers.rst

 gemmi/polyheur.hpp
     Heuristic methods for working with chains and polymers.
-    Includes also a few well-defined functions, such as removal of hydrogens.
+    Includes also a few well-defined functions, such as removal of waters.

 gemmi/qcp.hpp
     Structural superposition, the QCP method.